1,400+ accredited investors · $25K minimums · No annual management fee

 “CapitalPad’s investment was invaluable for helping close our transaction.
 Highly recommended for sponsors.”

-Lower middle market acquisitions often require a meaningful equity check and a clean closing process.
-CapitalPad organizes member capital through a single deal-specific vehicle, allowing individual investors to participate while sponsors work with one CapitalPad investment party.
+Lower middle market acquisitions often require $1M or more of equity.
+CapitalPad organizes member capital through a single deal-specific vehicle: individual investors participate at $25,000 minimums, and sponsors work with one CapitalPad investment party.

 CapitalPad is available exclusively to accredited investors, subject to approval and onboarding.

-Joining the member network does not require investing in any particular deal.
+Joining CapitalPad does not require investing in any particular deal.

 CapitalPad focuses on deal-by-deal private equity investments in lower middle market acquisitions, typically involving established private companies with operating history, historical profitability, and understandable business models.

 Most opportunities are acquisitions led by independent sponsors, with select post-LOI search fund acquisitions that fit a similar profile.
-Target transactions generally fall between $5M and $30M of enterprise value, with underlying companies typically generating $1M to $7M of EBITDA.
+Target transactions typically fall between $5M and $30M of enterprise value, with underlying companies generating $1M to $7M of EBITDA.

-We generally prefer mature operating companies with durable demand, healthy margins, and practical value-creation opportunities.
-Common areas include home services, professional services, healthcare services, light manufacturing, and essential B2B operations.
+We prefer mature operating companies with durable demand, healthy margins, and practical value-creation opportunities, and we screen for lower exposure to AI-driven disruption.
+Common areas include residential and commercial trades, healthcare and provider services, testing and compliance, specialty distribution, auto and fleet services, professional and business services, and light industrial.
 These are operating businesses, not startups, turnarounds, or venture-style growth plays.

 Lower middle market acquisitions are typically built for larger checks from funds, family offices, and private investor groups.
 Sponsors also need a clean closing process, not a scattered base of small investors.